Pleading Not Guilty

 To successfully defend yourself against drug cultivation charges, you need to be able to cast reasonable doubt on the possibility that you knowingly cultivated or took part in the cultivation of a prohibited plant.
 This can be done by demonstrating any gaps in the prosecution’s case, and providing another reasonable explanation.

 [full]If you committed the offence, pleading guilty can often be the best course of action to take.
-Pleading guilty means that you can have the matter dealt with quickly, and it can encourage the judge or magistrate to look on you more leniently, or even award you a Section 10 order, which means you won’t face any penalties.[/full]
+Pleading guilty means that you can have the matter dealt with quickly, and it can encourage the judge or magistrate to look on you more leniently, or even award you a ‘section 10 dismissal or conditional release order’, which means you won’t face any penalties.[/full]

 Drug cultivation penalties depend on the type and number of plants involved.
 For smaller numbers of cannabis plants for example, the matter is often dealt with summarily with a maximum penalty of two years’ imprisonment or a fine of $2,200.
 For indictable quantities of cannabis, the maximum penalty is 10 years’ imprisonment and/or a fine of $220,000.
 The maximum penalty for cultivating large commercial quantities of cannabis is 20 years in prison and/or a $550,000 fine, while the penalty for plants other than cannabis can be as much as life imprisonment and/or a $550,000 fine.